-I would agree with their statement that saccharin exerted the most pronounced effect during the glucose tolerance test – it had the greatest AUC (Area under the curve) – however at 2 hours post test, the differences between the groups were shown to not be significant.
+I would agree with their statement that saccharin exerted the most pronounced effect during the glucose tolerance test – it had the greatest AUC (Area under the curve) – however, at 2 hours post-test, the differences between the groups were shown to not be significant.

 Here are some of my more troubling concerns about the research

-- While there was an initial increase blood glucose in the saccharin, sucralose and aspartame groups at t=120 (the standard time frame for a glucose challenge), there was no significant difference between the NAS and controls.
+- While there was an initial increase in blood glucose in the saccharin, sucralose, and aspartame groups at t=120 (the standard time frame for a glucose challenge), there was no significant difference between the NAS and controls.
 Did those mice ‘fail’ the challenge or not?
 Were their 2h values unacceptably high?
 Because there’s no * to indicate a significant difference between the groups, I’m left wondering.

 - Images E and F are after fecal transplant from mice fed saccharin – either ‘pure’ or ‘commercial’.
 Again, at t=2h, there’s no significant difference to be seen between the saccharin mice and the water mice (control group).

 - Bizarrely enough, they have this figure: